 Justifications and advocacy

-And while Generative AI has already been so deeply embedded into third-party platforms that we don’t always know when we’re using it, it’s not surprising that our concerns are often dismissed with hurrumphs that ‘the cat is out of the bag,’ ‘the genie is out of the bottle’ or ‘the AI train has already left the station.’
-(Though it’s interesting to note that many of these comments come from those with a vested interest in AI business-as-usual).
+When Generative AI has already been so deeply embedded into third-party platforms that we don’t always know when we’re using it, it’s not surprising concerns are often dismissed with hurrumphs that ‘the cat is out of the bag,’ ‘the genie is out of the bottle’ or ‘the AI train has already left the station.’
+Or, as Australian cartoonist David Blumenstein writes:

 No, not-yet or conditional-yes

-But it can start by asking: how do we say ‘no’ or ‘not yet’ to what we can avoid using, or a ‘conditional yes’ that mitigates the effects of what we can’t?
+So, we can start by asking: how do we say ‘no’ or ‘not yet’ to what we can avoid using, or a ‘conditional yes’ that mitigates the effects of what we can’t?

-• Or choose not to use Generative AI until more ethical and sustainable platforms are available;
+- Such as organisations that choose to put a No-AI policy in place, or make a strategic and values-led decision not to use Generative AI until more ethical and sustainable platforms are available.

-• Applying direct pressure to Generative AI providers to publish the carbon footprints and human rights reports of their LLMs, so consumers can choose (and companies be more motivated to provide) greener and more ethical AI.
+- Applying direct pressure to Generative AI providers to publish the carbon footprints and human rights reports of their LLMs, so consumers can choose (and companies be more motivated to provide) greener and more ethical AI;